shashidas95/file-upload-store/README.md

 ## after cloning repo from remote to local by command "git clone https://github.com/shashidas95/myApp.git" must have run the command "composer install" for loading the vendor folder

+In your project's root directory, make a copy of the .env.example file and rename it to .env:

+copy .env.example .env  # For Windows
+Open the newly created .env file in a text editor.

+Save the .env file.

 ![Hello world](resources/images/hello.png)